KunZhou9646/seq2seq-EVC/README.md

 ```
 **2. Stage I: Style Pre-training**

 The pre-training procedure is same as the pretraining in  https://github.com/jxzhanggg/nonparaSeq2seqVC_code.
 You can download the pre-trained models from Stage I: Style Initialization here: https://drive.google.com/file/d/1oqk-PSREwpFNTyeREwcUry13WZ1LYl6U/view?usp=sharing.
 With the released pre-trained models, you can directly perform Stage II: Emotion Training.
+If you would like to pre-train it by yourself, you can try the following:
 ```Bash
 $ python train.py -l logdir \
 -o outdir --n_gpus=1 --hparams=speaker_adversial_loss_w=20.,ce_loss=False,speaker_classifier_loss_w=0.1,contrastive_loss_w=30.